MicrosoftDocs/bot-docs/contributor-guide/custom-markdown-extensions.md

     > * [platform, language or method](article-file-name)

 ### <a id="two-way-selectors"></a>Two-way selectors
 Two-way selectors let users select topics from a two way matrix.
-This is essential when an Azure technology supports multiple backend platforms as well as multiple clients.
+This is essential when an Bot Framework technology supports multiple backend platforms as well as multiple clients.

 Syntax: